 Income tax is the tax deducted on your monthly salary/income depending on the income slab under which you are categorized.
 Needless to say that you must essentially know how to keep a track of the correct amount of tax that you are liable to pay so that you can avoid being overtaxed.
 Any income received by an employee is taxed under the head Income from Salaries.
 It is only taxable when an employer-employee relationship exists.
 The first important thing one needs to know is the salary slab they fall under.
 Then the employee needs to submit their declaration about their proposed investments so that the employer can take them under consideration before deducting the tax from the employee's salary.
 By declaring the taxes in advance you do not have to go through the lengthy process of having to file for refunds from the Income Tax Department.
 Finally you arrive at the correct amount of tax for which you are liable after deducting the taxes already paid under TDS(Tax Deducted at Source).

-Income slabs and the tax rate applicable for the fiscal year 2017-18 are as mentioned under:
+Income tax slab rate applicable for the fiscal year 2020-21 are as mentioned under:

 - Up to 2.5 lakhs – No tax

 - Rs.2.5 lakhs to 5 lakhs – 5 per cent

 - Rs.5 lakhs to 10 lakhs – 20 per cent

 - Above Rs.10 lakhs – 30 per cent